top of page

 1. Create a rule around *screen time*

 Because here's the thing.
-If you put a toddler (who's holding their pee) in front of a screen — any screen, the TV, your iPad, your smartphone — you are very likely to see an accident.
-A child gets so absorbed in the screen that it's almost a subconscious release.
-So much so that we consider it in Oh Crap Potty Training as an *explainable accident* — meaning you can avoid it.
-So here's what you do..
+If you put a toddler (who may be holding their pee) in front of a screen — any screen, the TV, a tablet, your smartphone — you are very likely to see an accident.

-Set up a *rule* that Daniel Tiger comes on *after* you go potty.
+Set up a *rule* that Daniel Tiger goes on *after* you go potty.
 You want to use that language, because otherwise it sounds like a bribe.
 And when you try to bribe a toddler, you'll likely find that you will LOSE.

 Here's a bribe..